Nexus-Mods/Vortex/README.md

   - If you have trouble refer to [How to add Python to PATH variable in Windows](https://www.educative.io/answers/how-to-add-python-to-path-variable-in-windows)
   - You can disable samples and documentation if you want

+##### CMake
+- Required for some of the native builds, All versions that are even remotely recent should work
+- Download installer (x64) from [cmake.org](https://cmake.org/download/#latest) and run installer
+- Enable the option to add to `PATH` (for the current user or all users)

 ##### Visual c++ build tools 2022 or Visual Studio 2022 (Community Edition)
 - Download installer from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/en/downloads/)
   - You may have to google around for this as Microsoft tends to change their sitemap all the bloody time
-- In the installer, make sure you enable the build tools themselves, the latest windows SDK (version doesn't actually matter) and ATL headers.
-Everything else is optional.
+- Under "Workloads", enable "Desktop Development with C++"
+- Under "Individual Components", enable ".NET 6.0 Runtime (LTS)", ".NET SDK", "C++ ATL for latest vXYZ build tools" and "Windows 1x SDK" (any version should be fine)

 ##### Set up yarn to use C++ build tools
 - Run `yarn config set msvs_version 2022 --global`
   - This sets up yarn to use the c++ build tools we just installed, you probably only need to do this if you've also installed other versions of Visual Studio.
 Can't hurt though

 #### Cloning and building the Vortex source code
+- Start a new command line prompt at this point to ensure you're using the updated PATH environment.
 - Create and `cd` to an appropriate directory (i.e. _c:\projects_)
 - `git clone https://github.com/Nexus-Mods/Vortex.git` from the created directory
   - this should create a new directory _vortex_ in the current working directory (i.e. _c:\projects\vortex_)
-- Go into the vortex directory `cd vortex`
+- cd into the vortex directory `cd vortex`
 - Switch to an appropriate branch, if necessary
   - `git checkout some_branch`
 - For development